 Whatever the label, most states have specific procedures that must be followed by people seeking non-parental custody.
 The process usually begins when the person seeking custody files a document called a "non-parental custody petition" (or similarly-titled petition) with the court, which sets out the person's relationship to the child, the status of the child's parents (living, dead, whereabouts unknown), and the reasons the person is seeking (and should be granted) custody.
 Usually, a copy of this petition must also be delivered to the child's parents, if they are living and their whereabouts are known.
 See FindLaw's Guardianship section for more information

-If you are going through a child custody battle, you'll want to know the laws and how decisions about your child will be made.
-You don't have to be a legal expert to get this information.
-But a good way to learn about the child custody laws in your state is to have a family law attorney on your side.
-Get a free child custody case review today at no obligation to you.
+If you're going through a child custody battle, you'll want to know the laws and how decisions about your child will be made.
+A good way to learn about the child custody laws in your state is to reach out to a local child custody attorney who can explain the laws, and represent your interests.